umigv/nav-onboarding-2024/README.md

 Once you confirm that the infrastructure is functioning as expected, kill the process in each terminal with Ctrl+C.

-Now we're ready to start writing code!
 Run the following command to open the pizza_bot package in VSCode:
 ```bash
 code ~/arv-ws/src/nav-onboarding-2024/pizza_bot
 ```

+To get Intellisense to work, click on the Build button in the very bottom bar in VSCode and select a compiler from the drop-down menu.
+Output from CMake should appear in the OUTPUT window.
+It's ok if errors occured; it probably won't be able to find the pizza_bot_interfaces package, but Intellisense should still work.

+Now we're ready to start writing code!

 ### Receiving the orders
+ROS nodes are commonly represented in C++ as classesYou will be writing your code in 3 files:

+The first task is to subscribe to a topic in order to receive the orders.
+Read the Background section of the following article to get a high-level understanding of topics: [ROS Topics](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html)